Deriving Tsallis entropy from non-extensive Hamiltonian within a statistical mechanics framework: Concluding summary

 We point out again here that $H_q^{12}/H_0\neq H_q^1/H_0+H_q^2/H_0$, reflecting a non-additive feature.
 We propose a $q$-deformed version of \eqref{H112} as

 which is the same with \eqref{EE1} when \(q\) equal to \(-1\).
 Given $H_N^{12}=H_N^1+H_N^2$, we have

 This of course supports our idea of treating the parameter $q$ as the degree of non-additivity.
-Finally, we would like to address that the multiplicative Hamiltonian and multiplicative Lagrangian, given in \cite{MultiL}, could give us more insight in physics as we could not be able to have from the standard Hamiltonian and Lagrangian, see \cite{Supanyo:2023jkh, Supanyo2022, BUKAEW202357}. \\ \\
+The thing is that this interpretation of the parameter $q$ differs from the commonly accepted view in the community, where $q$ is seen as a measure of correlation between two systems.
+To clarify this distinction, we emphasize once again that the $q$-deformed Hamiltonian does not follow the conventional Newtonian form, i.e., the sum of kinetic and potential terms, resulting in reinterpreting the nature of the parameter $q$.
+In the existing literature \cite{Christodoulidi_2014,Martelloni_2016,Bagchi_2016,Christodoulidi_2016,Gupta_2017,Debarshee_2018,Cirto_2018,Zhao_2022,Zhao_2023,Rodríguez_2023,Rodr_2024}, the Hamiltonian is typically expressed in the Newtonian form, which does not exhibit non-extensive properties.
+Consequently, this leads to a fundamentally different interpretation of the parameter $q$ in this context.
+Finally, we would like to address that the multiplicative Hamiltonian and multiplicative Lagrangian, given in \cite{MultiL}, could possibly give us more insight in physics as we could not be able to have from the standard Hamiltonian and Lagrangian, see \cite{BUKAEW202357, Supanyo:2023jkh, Supanyo2022, Supanyo2024}.